projectsyn/commodore-renovate/src/commodore/readme.md

 Data returned from Lieutenant will be provided to `commodore inventory show` to infer more accurate component and package URLs (e.g. if an URL is overridden for a distribution).
 This feature is only available for tenant repositories, and only if configuration parameters `lieutenantURL` and `lieutenantToken` are set.

+For Commodore components hosted on GitHub, the manager will use GitHub releases as the data source for detecting new versions.
+For all other git hosts, it will use git refs, detecting versions from among the repository's git tags and git heads.

 ## Configuration

 The Commodore manager requires some non-standard configurations.